gvwilson/thirdbit/src/fiction/iffy/index.md

 Edson joined them a minute later, looking grim.
 "Wales is gone," he said without preamble.
-"His tools, too, all of 'em."
+"His tools, too,
+all of 'em,
+an' that antenna from the front deck."

 "How?"
 Aunt Naggie asked incredulously.